Ventaryss/HERMES/README.md

     ./install_client.sh
     ```

+This script will:
+- Prompt the user if they want to install Node Exporter.
-This will set up the necessary configurations on the client machine to forward logs to the server.
+- Install and configure `rsyslog` to forward logs to the central server.
+- Optionally install Node Exporter to provide system metrics to Prometheus.

 ## Contributing